cloudmesh/classes/docs/source/lesson/org/index.rst

 or decide to assign just a subset of assignments.
 Assignments that are not listed in the overview are not graded.

+.. note:: Please also note the the lessons presented here are not
+	  necessarily given in order.
+INstead they are topically grouped and within the topic sorted alphabetically.
+If you are looking for an order in which you elect to follow the lessons you need to refer to the class overview or syllabus.

 Exercise
 --------